OUT OF STOCK

 Easy and secure - mount directly onto your camera or a cage

 A single 30mm 1/4 bolt is supplied that passes right through the center of the remote.
 You can flip the remote which ever way you choose.
 You can even invert the button operations!

-You can supply 12v dc to your camera through the One Little Remote along with lanc pass-through, composite video out and time-code sync.
+You can supply 12v dc to your camera through the One Little Remote along with lanc pass-through, and composite video out.
 There is also two extra sockets that can be used for controlling future accessories (shhhhh don't tell anyone).
 You can provide external battery power to the remote so it can be used with the Micro Studio Camera.